 Tn = Tnu+TnL

-For strand tendons, the minimum length unbounded for the soil and rock is found to be 4.5m however the value is 3m for bar tendons.
-A significant reduction in load can be prevented by such minimum values that have been resulted from the losses of seating during load transfer to the structure that has been followed by the testing of the anchor load.
-The longer lengths which are unbounded are usually required to
+For strand tendons, the minimum length unbounded for the soil and rock is 4.5m; however, the value is 3m for bar tendons.
+A significant reduction in load can be prevented by such minimum values that have resulted from the losses of seating during load transfer to the structure that the testing of the anchor load has followed.
+The longer lengths, which are unbounded, are usually required to

 In other words, behind the critical surface of the potential failure, the unbonded length can be extended to the minimum distance of about H/5 or 1.5 m.
-The extension has been made for the accommodation of the transfer of the minor loads to the grout column for the top bond zone of the anchored wall (Skempton, 1964).
+The extension has been made to accommodate the transfer of the minor loads to the grout column for the top bond zone of the anchored wall (Skempton, 1964).

-The unbounded zone and the anchor bond zones have been grouted in one stage for maintaining the stability of the hole and for the creation of the grout cover which must be continuous against corrosion protection (Terzaghi, 1954).
-The large diameters of the anchors in which their unbounded length has been extended behind the critical surface of the potential failure offer significant strains at the top zones of the anchor bonds that have caused the transfer of the load throughout the grout column and above the bond zone of the anchor.
+The unbounded zone and the anchor bond zones have been grouted in one stage to maintain the hole's stability and to create the grout cover, which must be continuous against corrosion protection (Terzaghi, 1954).
+The large diameters of the anchors in which their unbounded length has been extended behind the critical surface of the potential failure offer significant strains at the top zones of the anchor bonds that have caused the load transfer throughout the grout column and above the bond zone of the anchor.

 There are two stages in which anchors of larger diameters have been grouted.
-In the two-stage grouting system, the anchor will be tested and the bond length will be grouted under stage one.
-While in stage two the length portion of the drill hole which is unbounded was grouted and then the anchor was tested for its performance.
-Due to the chances of the local collapse the procedure of two-stage grouting has not been recommended which has to be accommodated by compromising the corrosion protection strategies of the grout.
+The anchor will be tested in the two-stage grouting system, and the bond length will be grouted under stage one.
+In stage two, the length portion of the drill hole, which is unbounded, was grouted, and then the anchor was tested for its performance.
+Due to the chances of local collapse, the procedure of two-stage grouting has not been recommended, which has to be accommodated by compromising the corrosion protection strategies of the grout.

-Previous field experiences have been considered for the estimation of the capacity of the load transfer for the anchor bond lengths.
-By using the results of previous fields the capacities have been estimated and potential variations in the capacity have been accommodated.
+Previous field experiences have been considered to estimate the load transfer capacity for the anchor bond lengths.
+Using the results of previous fields, the capacities have been estimated, and potential variations in the capacity have been accommodated.

-The variations arise due to the differences in the grouting methods, installation procedures and corrosion protection techniques. in the soil deposits of given characteristics, the field capacity is found to be dependent greatly on the different drilling methods i.e. drill hole quality, cleaning procedures and the time for which the drill hole was kept open (Weatherby, 1998).
+The variations arise due to the differences in the grouting methods, installation procedures and corrosion protection techniques. in the soil deposits of given characteristics, the field capacity depends greatly on the different drilling methods, i.e. drill hole quality, cleaning procedures and the time the drill hole was kept open (Weatherby, 1998).

-The pressures and the various methods used for the purpose of grouting are dependent upon the diameter of the drill hole and the length of the bond zone of the anchor retaining wall.
-These items should be left for the discretion of the speciality anchor contractor excluding the certain minimum values.
-The minimum anchor capacity is required to be designed as the main responsibility of the designer to achieve the given ground type.
+The pressures and the various methods used for grouting depend upon the diameter of the drill hole and the length of the bond zone of the anchor retaining wall.
+These items should be left at the discretion of the speciality anchor contractor, excluding certain minimum values.
+The minimum anchor capacity must be designed as the main responsibility of the designer to achieve the given ground type.

-The capacity of these tendons of anchored walls can be handled without the introduction of specialized or heavy equipment.
+The capacity of these anchored wall tendons can be handled without the introduction of specialized or heavy equipment.
 One or two workers can be assigned to handle the stressing equipment without any aid of the lifting equipment mechanically (Whitman, 1990).
-The diameter of the drill is not more than 150mm except for the hollow stem anchors that have been approximated for 300 mm diameters approximately.
+The diameter of the drill is not more than 150mm except for the hollow stem anchors that have been approximated for 300 mm.

 Few anchored walls are restricted to the length of 9 m to comply with the geometrical or geotechnical requirements.
-For bar tendons, the minimum length has been maintained up to 3 m and for the strand tendons, the length is about 4.5 m. the acceptable reduction of the load has been avoided by adopting these minimum unbounded lengths.
-These minimizations result from the losses due to the seating during load transformation and other pre stress losses because of the creeping phenomena in the prestressing soil or steel (Wright, 1995).
+For bar tendons, the minimum length has been maintained up to 3 m; for the strand tendons, the length is about 4.5 m.
+The acceptable load reduction has been avoided by adopting these minimum unbounded lengths.
+These minimizations result from the losses due to the seating during load transformation and other pre-stress losses because of the creeping phenomena in the prestressing soil or steel (Wright, 1995).

 11‑3 Presumptive ultimate values of load transfer for preliminary design of small diameter straight shaft gravity-grouted ground anchors in soil.